 The scenario analysis will link alternative future economic and demographic trends with land use and the resulting socioeconomic forecasts will be tested with the regional travel demand model to understand the impacts to transportation and other performance measures.
 The scenario outcomes will provide a series of benchmarks against which to test the resilience of different transportation investments.
 The purpose of the scenario planning process is to identify those transportation investments and projects that fare best in the analysis—that provide the most cumulative benefit to the region regardless of which alternative future scenario is tested.
 This will be done by testing each of the Preliminary Alternatives against each scenario to gauge how robust each investment is with respect to the range of possible futures.
 This process is called “Exploratory Scenario Planning.”

 Who is involved?

 Throughout the RCS Regional Scenario Planning process, the RCS Working Group will work closely with HRTPO staff, regional stakeholders, and the Consultant team to provide guidance, affirm scenarios, select drivers and performance measures, and evaluate interim and final results.
 The RCS Working Group is made up of staff from the counties and cities, transportation agencies, and federal and state agencies of the Hampton Roads region.
-The RCS Steering Committee that is overseeing the overall RCS process will also be updated on the progress on the Regional Scenario Planning effort.
+The RCS Steering (Policy) Committee overseeing the overall RCS process will also be updated on the progress on the Regional Scenario Planning effort.

-The Baseline Scenario is the adopted 2045 regional socioeconomic forecast, as approved by the HRTPO Board.
+The Baseline scenario is the adopted 2045 regional socioeconomic forecast, as approved by the HRTPO Board.
 It includes forecasted growth of 8% in employment and 17% in population over the 2015 base year.